nilskujath/ttsprototyper/README.md

 ### Architecture

 The package is built around a single abstract base class `TTSPrototyper` that encapsulates the entire backtesting workflow.
-Users implement custom strategies by subclassing `TTSPrototyper` and defining two required methods:
+Users implement custom strategies by subclassing `TTSPrototyper` and defining three required methods:

 * `calculate_indicators(self) -> pd.DataFrame`: Calculate any technical indicators you want to use in your strategy.
 * `generate_signals(self) -> pd.DataFrame`: Define your trading signals based on these indicators.
-* `apply_strategy_rules(self) -> pd.DataFrame`: Implement your trading logic based on these signals here.
+* `apply_strategy_rules(self, row)`: Implement your trading logic based on these signals for each bar.

 Note: From the perspective of the backtester, there is no functional difference between a (complex) indicator and a signal.
 However, we conceptually separate indicators and signals to enforce different naming conventions that will later be used in charting your trades.